Coronavirus information for medical students

 In Good medical practice, which describes what it means to be a good doctor, we say that doctors should be immunised against common serious communicable diseases, unless this is contraindicated.

-In Achieving good medical practice, which is our joint guidance with the Medical Schools Council on ethical practice for medical students, we say:
+In Achieving good medical practice, our joint guidance with the Medical Schools Council on ethical practice for medical students, we say:

-If you have good reason not to be vaccinated, you should discuss it with your medical school.
-There are measures that will need to be put in place when you are on placement to manage any risk of contracting COVID-19 and transmission to patients.
+If you have good reason not to be vaccinated, for example due to underlying health conditions, you should discuss it with your medical school.
+They’ll need to introduce measures when you are on placement to manage any risk of contracting coronavirus (COVID-19) and transmission to patients.